Of Owls & Masters

 Overland Driver

 When we meet at Tancredo Neves International Airport (the rendezvous point for all of our trips in the Espinhaço) on Day 1, you’ll be forgiven for thinking we’ve brought along a personal security detail.
-Towering, stoic, and probably wearing a sharp pair of aviator sunglasses, our Crew’s official overland Driver, Caio, was formerly a professional mixed martial artist in his hometown of Montes Claros.
-Now the proud owner of both a local taxi service and a small (but growing!) poultry farm on the outskirts of Diamantina, he is exactly the kind of serious, enterprising, and (most relevantly) punctual individual that this city—er, our Crew—needs.
-We’ll have the pleasure of riding with Caio to & from the airport to bookend your trip.
-After 2 weeks in a leaf-sprung, 35-yr-old Land Cruiser, we think you’ll be grateful we’ll be taking his vehicle.
+Towering, stoic, and probably (ok, definitely) wearing aviators, Caio—our official overland Driver—was once a professional mixed martial artist in Montes Claros.
+Now the proud owner of a taxi service and poultry farm on the outskirts of Diamantina, he’s exactly the kind of serious, enterprising, and (most importantly) punctual individual that this crew—and city—needs.
+We’ll ride with Caio to and from the airport, bookending your trip.

-Barbosa (left) & Gomercindo (right): Old neighbors, lifelong friends, GOGO Guides
+Barbosa (left) & Gomercindo (right): Former neighbors, lifelong friends, GOGO Guides

 The MASTERS

-Far from being props or token tour guides, the men & women who aid us during our crossings are lifelong residents, as well as our friends, mentors, and heroes.
-Masters of the backcountry and gatekeepers of the region’s forgotten ways of life, they are our fellowship’s keys into the history & culture around us.
+Far from being props or token guides, the men and women who aid us during our crossings are lifelong residents of the Espinhaço—and our friends, mentors, and heroes.
+Masters of the backcountry and guardians of the region’s overlooked ways of life, they are the keys to the history and culture that surround us.

 We Owls can navigate the surface of the Espinhaço all we want, but we can only go so deep into the Story of Brazil without the Mestres.